Probiotics are a common supplement these days and for a good reason. But what is the best probiotic for seniors? Read on to find out.

-Streptococcus are a genus of bacteria that are better known for the pathogenic strains that cause diseases like pharyngitis, cellulitis, dental caries, pneumonia and urinary tract infections.
+Streptococcus is a genus of bacteria that are better known for the pathogenic strains that cause diseases like pharyngitis, cellulitis, dental caries, pneumonia, and urinary tract infections.

 Streptococcus thermophilus is a common strain that is used to make yogurt but it has also been shown to help with antibiotic induced diarrhea and has even been researched for cancer prevention.

 Saccharomyces is a genus of fungi that includes many species of yeast.
 Just like bacteria, there are beneficial and not so beneficial strains of yeast and other fungi.
 Saccharomyches boulardii is a form of yeast that is commonly used as a probiotic.

 The above genuses of microbes are just some of the most common microbes used as probiotics.
 There are hundreds of thousands of different species of microbes in your gut and some of them have more effects on your health than others.

 Not to make things too simple, all of the above microbe families have several species and strains that have differences in their effects.
 For example Lactobacillus rhamnossus GG is different from Lactobacillus rhamnosus PB01.
 They are both in the Lactobacillus family and the species rhamnossus but different strains.